Welcome to today's edition of the Rush 24-7 podcast.

 You don't just hold the baby up to the breast and then it feeds.

-Anyway, just before the uh the government shut down, the U.S. Department of Agriculture had warned that states would run out of WIC money after a week or so.
+Anyway, just before the government shutdown, the U.S. Department of Agriculture had warned that states would run out of WIC money after a week or so.

-Now the agency says that WIC should be able to provide benefits in late October with states using a hundred million dollars in federal contingency money released Wednesday, and 280 million dollars in unspent funds from the last budget year.
+Now the agency says that WIC should be able to provide benefits in late October with states using $100 million in federal contingency money released Wednesday and $280 million in unspent funds from the last budget year.

 Doesn't sound like they got a budget problem to me.

-It sounds like they're running a surplus here at WIC, if you uh if you if you ask me.
+Sounds like they're running a surplus here at WIC.

 Now, if the aid dries up, desperate moms, that's what it says here, the AP story, desperate moms.

-Or simply give them water or milk, said the Reverend Douglas Greenaway, the head of the National WIC Association, an advocacy group.
+Or simply give them water or milk, said the Reverend Douglas Greenaway, the head of the National Wick Association Advocacy Group.

 Pediatricians say that children under one should not drink cow's milk because they can develop iron deficiency anemia.

-That must be where the uh breastfeeding support comes in.
+That must be where the breastfeeding support comes in.

 These mothers have trust and confidence in this program, and that trust and confidence has been shaken by Congress, said Reverend Greenaway.